Rohit-Kundu/HFMOEA/README.md

 # HFMOEA
-This is the official implementation of our paper titled "HFMOEA: A Hybrid Framework for Multi-objective Feature Selection" under peer review in Journal of Computational Design and Engineering, Oxford.
+This is the official implementation of our paper titled "HFMOEA: A Hybrid Framework for Multi-objective Feature Selection" accepted for publication in Journal of Computational Design and Engineering, Oxford.

 ## Requirements
 To install the required libraries run the following in the command prompt: